 Complaining about a breach of your privacy

-You can complain to the Privacy Commissioner if:
+In that case you can complain to the Privacy Commissioner.